open-mmlab/Amphion/preprocessors/Emilia/README.md

 - covering six different languages: *English (En), Chinese (Zh), German (De), French (Fr), Japanese (Ja), and Korean (Ko)*;
 - containing diverse speech data with *various speaking styles* from diverse video platforms and podcasts on the Internet, covering various content genres such as talk shows, interviews, debates, sports commentary, and audiobooks.

 The table below provides the duration statistics for each language in the dataset.
-D

 |   Language  | Duration (hours) |
 |:-----------:|:----------------:|